Zion Lights: Career

 She was a columnist for the Express & Echo newspaper for six months in 2014.
 She was co-editor of Juno magazine for 7 years and wrote for The Huffington Post.
 Lights left Juno in 2019 to work for Extinction Rebellion where she was part of XR UK's Media & Messaging team.

-She founded and edited the XR newspaper The Hourglass, which launched in September 2019 and ran until May 2020.
-As spokesperson for Extinction Rebellion Lights spoke and wrote frequently in the media to defend civil disobedience as a tactic for action on climate change.
+She founded and edited the XR newspaper The Hourglass, a print newspaper focused on climate reporting, which launched in September 2019 and ran until May 2020.
+As spokesperson for Extinction Rebellion Lights spoke and wrote frequently in the media to discuss the urgent need to tackle climate change, the need to make evidence-based policy decisions, and to defend civil disobedience as a tactic for action on climate change.

-She featured in the documentary NOW. by German filmmaker Jim Rakete and the Al Jazeera documentary What Is Climate Change?

 She appeared on the BBC multiple times to discuss the power of protest and need for climate action, and was interviewed on Ed Miliband's podcast Reasons to be Cheerful.

-She left XR after an interview on The Andrew Neil Show in October 2019 where she was unable to defend the claim a co-founder of Extinction Rebellion had made that 6 billion people would die by the end of the century due to climate change.
+She left XR after an interview on The Andrew Neil Show in October 2019 where she was unwilling to defend the claim a co-founder of Extinction Rebellion had made that 6 billion people would die by the end of the century due to climate change.
 The interview went viral and received widespread media coverage and criticism.
 Soon after the interview Lights went public about the claim, telling the BBC that: "It's a headline-grabbing assertion - but unfortunately, it's also not true, or certainly not backed up by any evidence.
 As was obvious to anyone who knows me - and even to the casual viewer - I was plunged into a PR nightmare.
 I could not defend the number, but as the official spokesperson nor could I be seen to condemn it.
 All I could do, instead, was flounder under the hot glare of the studio lights for what felt like an eternity.".
 In response, Extinction Rebellion defended the claim and called on the media to de-platform Lights.

 She later criticised Extinction Rebellion, arguing that they often emphasise symbolic or system-change-oriented proposals rather than practical measures to reduce emissions.
-She stated that discussions on energy policy within Extinction Rebellion are sometimes dismissed as irrelevant unless they involve broader systemic change, while she has argued for prioritising the rapid deployment of affordable, clean energy.
+She stated that discussions on energy policy within Extinction Rebellion were dismissed as irrelevant unless they involve broader systemic change, while she has argued for prioritising the rapid deployment of affordable, clean energy.

-Zion has given lectures at many universities, The Royal Institution, and REF in Paris alongside French ministers where she called on the French government to be ambitious with their nuclear energy plans.

-She was awarded the Holyoake lecture medal by Humanists UK, of which she is a Patron, in 2023.
+She was awarded the Holyoake lecture medal by Humanists UK, of which she is a Patron, in 2023 for her work on climate and science communication and human flourishing.

-Her talks focus on the importance of communicating science effectively, the climate and ecological emergency, the problems with environmentalism, clean energy, her experiences of being a woman of colour in the green movement.
+Her talks focus on the importance of communicating science effectively, the need for evidence-based solutions to problems like climate change, the problems with environmentalism, clean energy, her experiences of being a woman of colour in the green movement and a lone wolf as a woman in nuclear advocacy before it became popular.